 On Sept.
-16, Gov. McMaster signed legislation that removed makes it possible for everyone to vote absentee in this election only as there is a state of emergency that exists.
+16, Gov. McMaster signed legislation that makes it possible for everyone to vote absentee in this election due to the state of emergency that exists.
 That opens up absentee in-person, which begins Oct.
 5 at County Square and Oct.
 12 at four satellite locations, to every voter in the state.

 There’s been a lot of controversy about the US Postal Service and the reliability of mail-in voting.
 Absentee voting is crucial in this election and we should not allow the president to make us suddenly afraid to put something in the mail.